svuolli/wttf/README.md

 // ...

 // wttf does not do file access, a std::vector<std::byte> with a contents
-// of a font fileis required by the typeface constructor. std::vector<std::byte> font_file_contents = read_file_contents("fontfile.ttf");
+// of a font file is required by the typeface constructor. std::vector<std::byte> font_file_contents = read_file_contents("fontfile.ttf");

 // Construct a typeface object.
 This is the central type of wttf.
 With